franciscolopezsancho/akka-persistence-training/README.md

 # AKKA PERSISTENCE
 The gist of this exercises is to get familiar with event sourcing through [akka persistence](https://doc.akka.io/docs/akka/current/typed/persistence.html)

 This assumes some familiarity with Akka Typed (at least what a Behavior is).
-And also a vage idea of what problem event sourcing and akka persistence try to solve.
+And also a vague idea of what problem event sourcing and akka persistence try to solve.

 ### Recommended approach
 Try to read all the steps, the first paragraph probably would suffice, to get a general view of what we are going to.